Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 * The way we compute the values intersection is different.
 Instead of shifting left, we do a rotate left (shifting where the bits wrap up to the other side), intersect it with the rhs values and clean up with the `lsb_mask`.
 * We don't need to write to `msb_packed_result`.

 And this is the entirety of the intersection process, first and second phase.
-Easy right ?

 **Note:** Having this approach of computing the mask and having an arbitrary value for the lhs token length solves the other problem discussed in the original article.
 Slop problem (yes it's called slop).